 A loyal Queerty reader recently wrote to us about concerns he had regarding his relationship.
-We’ve asked our expert psychologist Jake Myers, a Los Angeles-based Licensed Marriage and Family Therapist with a specialization in LGBT Affirmative Psychotherapy, to step in with some advice.
+We’ve asked our expert psychologist Jake Myers, founder of Gay Therapy Space, to step in with some advice.

 My boyfriend and I have been together for about a year.
 We’re super happy and things are starting to feel serious.
 Last month, he introduced me to his family, and we’ve begun talking about possibly moving in together once his lease is up.

 Here’s the thing though: We met on Grindr.
 In the beginning, we told people we met at a bar.
 It seemed less embarrassing and technically it wasn’t a lie.
 (We connected on Grindr then met up at a bar.)
 But lately he’s been dropping that narrative and just telling people the truth.
 Whenever someone asks how we met, he says “On Grindr!” like it’s nothing.
 All his friends and coworkers know.
 Even his mom knows!

 I have no qualms about Grindr.
 After all, without it we probably never would have met.
 But I’m not 100% comfortable sharing this with the whole entire world.
 What should I do?

 Congrats on your romance!
 We live in a digital age, where it is so much easier to connect and meet people online through apps and social media.
 Apps like Grindr have revolutionized gay culture, some say for the better, some say for the worse, but no one can deny that millions of connections have been made because of it.

 My advice to you would be to first look at your own beliefs about Grindr.
 While many people (maybe even the majority) use it for an easy hook up, there are plenty of other guys on there looking to meet people for dating, or even to find friends in a new city.
 It doesn’t have to carry a negative stigma.